-Adults need a ticket to enter the Observation Deck, but it’s included in a regular Perlan museum ticket or the Arora show ticket.
+Adults need a ticket to enter the Observation Deck, but it’s included in all of the Perlan museum tickets.

 Good to know: Inside Perlan, there is also a restaurant with huge glass windows and fantastic views.
 It’s a great place to have lunch or dinner, or just get a cup of coffee with some cake.